you just need to get your OBC certificate corrected and need to inform the CAT helpdesk about this error.

 Stay Consistent and Positive: Keep a regular study routine and stay motivated.
 A positive attitude helps you tackle challenges more effectively and keeps you going during tough times.

-Students must note that completing the syllabus of the CAT is not sufficient to bell the CAT exam, it also requires a versatile approach and incorporating changes in the study plan.
+Students must note that completing the syllabus of the CAT is not sufficient to pass the CAT exam, it also requires a versatile approach and incorporating changes in the study plan.
 The CAT exam pattern consists of three sections with a sectional limit of 40 minutes.
 CAT will be conducted in online mode.

 One of the important and foremost things to do is to know the CAT syllabus.
-Many students spend time on obscure concepts, for example, students might know that reading comprehension is a major component of verbal ability, hence practising vaguely without knowing the topics from which reading comprehension is given is a waste of time.
+Many students spend time on obscure concepts.
+For example, students might know that reading comprehension is a major component of verbal ability; hence, practising vaguely without knowing the topics from which reading comprehension is given is a waste of time.
 Students must make a list of topics that are covered under each section and know the percentage of each question asked.

-It is always easy to solve questions from the areas you are strong in, however, one of the important CAT preparation tips for beginners is not to focus on the short term but rather focus on long-term goals by building the foundation and working on the areas you are weak in.
+It is always easy to solve questions from the areas you are strong in, however, one of the important CAT preparation tips for beginners is not to focus on the short term but rather to focus on long-term goals by building the foundation and working on the areas you are weak in.
 Take ample time to understand the topic you are weak in before jumping to another topic.

-In order to crack the CAT 2025 , it is crucial to have a well-structured plan in place.
+In order to crack the CAT 2025, it is crucial to have a well-structured plan in place.
 The main components of CAT exam preparation include maintaining consistency, making a schedule and dedicated hard work.
 These tips will help you in your section-wise CAT preparation:

 Quantitative Ability questions cover a wide range of topics including averages, percentages, compound interests and more.
 It requires quantitative skills and logical and analytical skills required for banking jobs, civil service posts, management projects and so on.
-Here, we provide you with consistent quality Numerical Aptitude Questions for Engineering, Law, Accounting, Finance, Marketing, Banking, SSC, UPSC etc.
+Here, we provide you with consistent quality Numerical Aptitude Questions for Engineering, Law, Accounting, Finance, Marketing, Banking, SSC, UPSC, etc.

-The syllabus of CAT quantitative ability is generally covered from class 10th, 11th, and 12th level which includes common topics like Arithmetic Progression Time, Speed and Distance Time and Work and so forth.
+The syllabus of CAT quantitative ability is generally covered from class 10th, 11th, and 12th level, which includes common topics like Arithmetic Progression, Time, Speed and Distance, Time and Work and so forth.
 While practising the questions from the topics above, note down the time you take to solve questions from a topic.
 You know how much time you need to devote to a particular section to manage time effectively.

 When you decide to appear for CAT 2025, you don’t know what might appear on your plate.
 On the other hand, you know the topics from which questions are likely to be asked, hence prepare your strategy accordingly on how to tackle the questions with accuracy.

 Once you know the topics, the next step is to work on speed and accuracy.
-A sectional limit of 40 minutes is given for each section, hence for each question, we have less than 1.5 minutes.
+A sectional limit of 40 minutes is given for each section, hence, for each question, we have less than 1.5 minutes.
 Make sure you practice each unsolved/ wrongly marked question a minimum of three times so that they become a part of your subconscious knowledge.

 CAT DILR questions often spoil the mood.
 If you don't get them right, you can get into trouble.
-Here at Careers360, check complete study materials for data interpretation and logical reasoning.
+Here at Careers360, check the complete study materials for data interpretation and logical reasoning.
 Check them out to clear your ideas.

 Data Interpretation evaluates the candidate’s ability to solve the questions.
-DI questions usually involve a lot of calculations, hence Vedic math helps to solve questions quickly and with accuracy.
+DI questions usually involve a lot of calculations, hence, Vedic math helps to solve questions quickly and with accuracy.

-Logical reasoning questions are set-based hence before selecting the answer, read the question properly and collect the facts shared in the question.
+Logical reasoning questions are set-based; hence, before selecting the answer, read the question properly and collect the facts shared in the question.

 Always read the question properly, and don’t take a shot in the dark.
 Stay alert with keywords like, ‘none’, ‘some’, ‘all’, ‘unless’, and so forth.